 This axis features negative feedback, in which IGF-1 and GH release leads to the inhibition of GHRH and stimulation of somatostatin release.
-Somatostain is a negative regulator of growth hormone secretion.
+Somatostatin is a negative regulator of growth hormone secretion.

-Pituitary adenomas acccount for > 90% of cases of acromegaly.
+Pituitary adenomas account for > 90% of cases of acromegaly.

-Other causes of acromegaly are rare.
-They are usually related to excess secretion of GH from an ectopic source or hypothalamic dysfunction (e.g. hypothalamic tumours).
+Other causes of acromegaly are very rare.
+They are related to excess secretion of GHRH or GH: